 other_function() |> new_function() |> baz() |> bar() |> foo()

 The pipe takes the result on the left, and passes it to the right hand side.

 For this set of examples, we will use Elixir’s String module.

 iex> "Elixir rocks" |> String.upcase |> String.split ["ELIXIR", "ROCKS"]

 iex> "elixir" |> String.ends_with?("ixir") true

 If the arity of a function is more than 1, then make sure to use parentheses.
 This doesn’t matter much to the Elixir, but it matters to other programmers who may misinterpret your code.
-If we take our 3rd example, and remove the parentheses from
+It does matter with the pipe operator though.
+For example, if we take our third example, and remove the parentheses from

 String.ends_with?/2, we are met with the following warning.